lsst-dm/dm_ccarchiver/doc/developer-guide/developer-guide.rst

-When the telemetry message "IMAGE_RETRIEVAL_FOR_ARCHIVING" message is received via RabbitMQ from the ComCam Controller, the CCArchiver translates this into the "imageRetrievalForArchiving" message and transmits it via SAL.
+When the telemetry message "IMAGE_RETRIEVAL_FOR_ARCHIVING" message is received via RabbitMQ from the ComCam Controller, the CCArchiver translates this into the "imageRetrievalForArchiving" event and publishes it via SAL.

 Note that "IMAGE_RETRIEVAL_FOR_ARCHIVING" indicates that the Forwarder has contacted the ComCam Controller and told it that it has finished writing